Our Pal - Adam W

 - Parents/Guardians - Katy and Paul

 - Interests - Postman Pat, Star Wars, Doctor Who, How To Train Your Dragon, Top Gear.
-Adam loves fast cars, dinosaurs and anything to do with space and sci-fi.
-Adam enjoys listening to stories on cd and being read to.
+Adam loves fast cars, dinosaurs, anything to do with space and sci-fi, and anything to do with the sea.
+Adam enjoys listening to stories on CD and being read to.
 He is collecting postcards from all over the world.

 - Favourite Colour - Orange